heyanlu/SyncZone/README.md

 - City-to-Time Zone Mapping: Provides a comprehensive mapping of cities to their respective time zones for quick reference.

 ### Build with
-- SwiftUI: Used for building the user interface.
+- SwiftUI
-- Firebase Firestore: Backend database for storing and retrieving user data.
+- Firebase Firestore
-- CoreLocation: Used for location-based services to fetch user's current location.
+- Swift
-- CityToTimeZone Mapping: Custom mapping to correlate cities with their respective time zones.
+- XCode

 ## Getting Started
 To run the application locally: